Morten Gamst Pedersen: Return to Norway

 After leaving Turkish football, Gamst Pedersen returned to his native Norway to continue his football career.
 He signed for Rosenborg and made 28 league appearances scoring 3 goals over 2 seasons.
 At the end of his Rosenborg contract he remained in the top division of Norwegian football returning to his first senior club, Tromsø.
 Whilst representing Tromsø, Gamst Pedersen made 88 league appearances scoring 3 goals.

-Carrying on his footballing career into his 40s, Gamst Pedersen moved to Alta in the 2nd division (2.
-Divisjon) of Norwegian football where he is currently still playing and wears the number 12 shirt.

 International career

 Gamst Pedersen scored two goals in his debut for Norway against Northern Ireland on 18 February 2004.

 On 2 September 2006, in a Euro 2008 qualifier against Hungary, Pedersen, whose favourite player as a kid was Marco van Basten, scored a goal which was very similar to van Basten's famous goal in the final of the 1988 European Football Championship.
 Major newspapers Aftenposten, Dagbladet and VG all dubbed him van Gamsten as a result of the goal.
 After the match against Hungary, he received the coveted Golden Watch award given to him by the Football Association of Norway on the occasion of his 25th appearance for his country.

 On 12 August 2009, he scored two goals for Norway in a world cup qualifier against Scotland, scoring in stoppage time in both the first and second half.
 On 17 November 2010, Pedersen scored in the 34th minute to equalise, playing the full 90 minutes against Republic of Ireland, at the Aviva Stadium, scoring with a superb curling free-kick into the top corner in a 2–1 win.
 On 4 June 2011, Pedersen started the Euro 2012 qualifier against Portugal in Lisbon, where he played the full 90 minutes in a 1–0 defeat.
 On 7 June 2011, he completed the full 90 minutes and was Norway's matchwinner when he scored in the 83rd minute from a rebound after he missed a penalty against Lithuania in a friendly game held in Oslo.

 He played his last match so far for Norway against Greece on 15 August 2012 in a 2–3 loss, and he has been capped 74 times scoring 14 goals.
 Gamst Pedersen was left off of the squad for the 2014 World Cup qualifying matches against Iceland and Slovenia in September 2012, and was not called up for the national team for over a year when on 11 November 2013 he was included in Per-Mathias Høgmo squad for the friendly matches against Denmark and Scotland after Daniel Braaten called absent due to an injury.